 Terrifying Unpredictability

-This can be terrifying enough, but you do not control when they happen.
-Sure, you can have robust policies, strong managers and good leadership.
-All of this helps, but all it does is cut the percentages.
+You can have robust policies, strong managers and good leadership, but all it does is cut the percentages.

 On top of that others do not know the impact it has on you, the hours they absorb and the wreckage they can cause to everything you want to achieve.